emanuelcasco/typescript-orm-benchmark/README.md

   + [Debugging](#debugging)
 * [License](#license)

 ## Introduction

-Research's motivation is provide an global and objective vision about most used ORMs in market.
-It does not try to define which is the best but instead describes their characteristics, features, performance, and pros and cons.
+This research research motivation is to provide a global and objective vision about most used Node.js ORMs in market.

+This document does not try to declare which is the best but instead describes their characteristics, features, performance, pros and cons, implementation, and so.

 ### Important concepts

 #### What is an ORM?

-When people talk about ORM, they usually make reference to a library that implements the Object-Relational Mapping (ORM) technique.
+When people talk about ORMs, they usually make reference to a library that implements the Object-Relational Mapping (ORM) technique.
 It is a completely ordinary library written in your language of choice that encapsulates the code needed to manipulate the data in your database, so you don't use SQL anymore; you interact directly with an interface in the same language you're using.

 You can find a great explanation in the following link from [StackOverflow](https://stackoverflow.com/questions/1279613/what-is-an-orm-how-does-it-work-and-how-should-i-use-one).